Code-Institute-Submissions/greek-beaches-memory-game/README.md

 <h1 align="center">Greek Beaches Memory Game</h1>

-For my milestone project 2, I have made a memory game with a greek theme.
+For my milestone project 2, I have made a memory card game with a greek theme.
 With every card you click you will discover another beautiful beach in Greece.
 For this game I have chosen my favourite, less touristic and less known beaches around Greece.
 This game will inspire you to discover more of Greece in a fun way!